fbpx

 Kitchen garden

-In late summer, many kitchen-garden veggies begin to fade, but the opportunities for those garden beds don’t come to an end.
-As you pull out the dying squash and cucumber vines, you can make space for vegetables that grow in cooler weather and continue to have homegrown produce throughout the fall and, in some cases, well into winter.
+In early fall, many kitchen-garden veggies begin to fade, but the opportunities for those garden beds don’t come to an end.
+As you pull out the declining squash and cucumber vines, you can make space for vegetables that thrive in cooler weather, allowing you to enjoy homegrown produce throughout the fall and, in some cases, well into winter.
 Consider the possibilities!

-• Cole crops, or brassicas: broccoli, collards, cabbage, kale, bok choy and others are among the cool-season vegetables that grow in fall and are tough enough to withstand the colder weather to come.
+• Cole crops, or brassicas: Broccoli, collards, cabbage, kale, bok choy, and others are among the cool-season vegetables that thrive in fall and are tough enough to withstand the colder weather ahead.

 Tips for success